-No. To maintain the quality of the program, we do adhear to our limit and our deadlines.
+Sorry, no. To maintain the quality of the program, we do adhere to our limit and our deadlines.
 We need time to plan, organize and staff the event.

 - The weather forecast looks bad.
 Will you cancel, postpone, or reschedule the event?